dylanaraps/pure-bash-bible/README.md

 esac
 ```

-## Check if string starts with sub-string.
+## Check if string starts with sub-string

 ```shell
 if [[ "$var" == sub_string* ]]; then